World Baseball Classic: 2009: Samurai Japan's back-to-back championships

 Japan brought out their closer, Yu Darvish, for the bottom of the ninth with a 3−2 lead.
 Darvish struck out Keun-woo Jeong, but walked Hyun-soo Kim and Tae-kyun Kim to put South Koreans on first and second with one out.
 Darvish then struck out Choo and was one out away from saving the game.
 But Bum-ho Lee singled, driving in Jong-wook Lee for the game-tying run to make it 3−all and send the game into extra innings.
 Japan batted first, with Chang-yong Lim pitching for South Korea in the tenth.
 Uchikawa and Iwamura hit a single to put runners on first and third with two out.
 Ichiro was one strike away from ending the inning when he hit a line-drive single up the middle that scored Iwamura and Uchikawa.
 Lim then hit Nakajima with a pitch and intentionally walked Norichika Aoki to face Kenji Johjima who was hitless up to that point.
 Lim was able to strikeout Johjima and send the game to the bottom of the tenth.
 Darvish made short work of South Korea, capping with a strikeout of Keun-woo Jeong to clinch Japan's successful defense of their 2006 championship.

 Pitcher Daisuke Matsuzaka of Japan was awarded the tournament MVP for the second consecutive time, with a 3−0 record and 2.45 ERA.

-After the match the team was congratulated immediately for their victory by Japanese prime minister Taro Aso.
-And Korean President Lee Myung-bak invited the Korean team to come and encourage the team.
+After the match the team was congratulated immediately for their victory by Japanese prime minister Taro Aso, and South Korean president Lee Myung-bak invited the South Korean team to come and encourage the team.

 2013: Direct qualification and "Plátano Power"

+Flags from countries participating in the 2013 World Baseball Classic are shown in a pre-game ceremony on the Championship Game at AT&T Park in San Francisco, CA, USA, on March 19, 2013.